-OUTDOOR 2021 SOCCER REGISTRATION - OPENING SOON !
+OUTDOOR 2021 SOCCER REGISTRATION - NOW OPEN!

 The purpose of a warm up is to prevent injury by increasing the body’s core and muscle temperature.
 Warm muscles increase the rate of energy production which increases reflexes and lowers the time it takes to contract a muscle.
 A good warm up should also increase range of motion and mentally prepare you for exercise and every day activities!
 Good for your body and good for your brain!